 Additional option for finishing your work

-You can come back and glaze your own work for which takes about 3 to 4 hours which is what most people do and that can be arranged with me on the day.
-That session is only £65 which includes all tuition and materials and firing costs and that can be paid on the day.
+You can come back and glaze your own work for which takes about 4 hours which is what most people do and that can be arranged with me on the day and the outcomes are generally more successful.
+That session is only £70 which includes all tuition and materials and firing costs and that can be paid on the day.

 Things to bring